Yash-10/beta-sgp/README.md

 </details>

 ### `restoration`
-- It contains the implementation for the Richardson-Lucy (RL), Scaled Gradient Projection (SGP) and the Flux-Conserving Scaled Gradient projection (FC-SGP) algorithms in `rl.py`, `original_sgp.py`, and `sgp.py` resepctively.
+- It contains the implementation for the Richardson-Lucy (RL), Scaled Gradient Projection (SGP) and the Flux-Conserving Scaled Gradient projection (FC-SGP) algorithms in `rl.py`, `original_sgp.py`, and `sgp.py` respctively.
 - `flux_conserve_proj.py` contains the flux conservation projection step code.
-- `sgp_validation.py` is for the optional validation step and `radprof_ellipticity.py` is used to calculate the radial profile and the Full-Width-Half-Maximum (FWHM).
+- `sgp_validation.py` is for the optional validation step, and `radprof_ellipticity.py` is used to calculate the radial profile and the Full-Width-Half-Maximum (FWHM).

 ### `psf`